 After the examination and format check, two copies of the thesis are deposited in the Graduate College, 204 Coble Hall.
 Students should note the deadline dates for each degree-granting period.
-These dates can be found at www.grad.uiuc.edu/thesis/deadlines.html.
+These dates can be found on the Grad College website.